AAnzel/aanzel.github.io/pages/home.md

 <br>
 <br>

 Hi, my name is Aleksandar Anžel.
-I am a computer scientist, mathematician, self-taught artist, and an optimistic realist.
+I am a computer scientist, mathematician, hobbyist artist, and an optimistic realist.